List of Coachella Valley Firebirds seasons

-The Coachella Valley Firebirds are a professional ice hockey team based in Southern California's Coachella Valley.
+The Coachella Valley Firebirds are a professional ice hockey team based in Thousand Palms, California.
 They are members of the Pacific Division of the Western Conference of the American Hockey League (AHL).
 The Firebirds began play in the 2022–23 AHL season.
 The team is an owned-and-operated affiliate of the National Hockey League (NHL)'s Seattle Kraken.
 As of the end of the 2023–24 season, the Firebirds have won 92 regular season games, made two playoff appearances, and have two conference championships.

 The Firebirds' inaugural season was very successful.
 They placed second in their division, as well as second in the league, behind only the Calgary Wranglers with 103 points.
 During that season's Calder Cup playoffs, the Firebirds reached the Finals, before losing in overtime of game seven to the Hershey Bears.
 They pulled a similar feat in their second season, achieving 103 points in the regular season and reaching the Finals before losing to the Bears again, this time in overtime of game six.